 4) Don’t Use Word Fillers

 Use action verbs and don’t use word fillers like utilize, perform, conduct, or anything along those lines.
 Don’t say you will perform; explain exactly what you will do instead.
-Stick to simple nouns and active verbs when writing cover letters for college students.
+Stick to simple nouns and active verbs when writing letters for college students.
 They want action – not passive words that don’t mean anything!
-A good tip for your best cover letter is to proofread it thoroughly before sending it out.
+A good tip for your best cover letters is to proofread it thoroughly before sending it out.